Sitemap

 - 5. Dopamine release (tonic, phasic) and encoding.

-- 6. Dopamine action: DA receptors
+- 6. Dopamine action at receptors and transporters.

 - 7. Dopamine depletion